utndatasystems/virtual-demo/README.md

 # Setup

-First, you need to install `virtual`:
+First, you need to install `virtual` and other libraries:

-`pip3 install virtual-parquet`
+`pip3 install -r requirements.txt`

 You probably need to install `node` and `npm`.